rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 statements into the `BasicBlock`s.

-A MIR `Coverage` statement is a virtual instruction that indicates a counter should be incremented when its adjacent statemeents are executed, to count a span of code ([`CodeRegion`][code-region]).
+A MIR `Coverage` statement is a virtual instruction that indicates a counter should be incremented when its adjacent statements are executed, to count a span of code ([`CodeRegion`][code-region]).
 It counts the number of times a branch is executed, and also specifies the exact location of that code span in the Rust source code.